An Equisingular Specialisation of the Compactified Jacobian and its applications: Introduction

-In $\textbf{\S5}$, we generalise this construction for any irreducible nodal curve with $k$ nodes, for any positive integer $k$.
-The construction is very similar to the construction in the one node case.
-In this case we start with the following variety as the \textbf{total space}
+In $\textbf{\S5}$, we generalise this construction for any irreducible nodal curve with $k$ nodes for any positive integer $k$.
+The construction is very similar to the construction in the one-node case.
+In this case, we start with the following variety as the \textbf{total space}

 where \begin{enumerate} \item $\widetilde{\mathcal J}_k:=\mathbb P(p_{1, k+1}^*\mathcal P\oplus p_{k+1}^* \mathcal P_{z_1})\times_{_{X_0^k\times J_0}}\cdots\times_{_{X_0^k\times J_0}} \mathbb P(p_{k,k+1}^*\mathcal P\oplus p_{k+1}^* \mathcal P_{z_k})$, \item $p_{i,k+1}: X_0^k\times J_0\rightarrow X_0\times J_0$ denotes the projection to the product of the $i$-th copy of $X_0$ and $J_0$. \item $p_{k+1}$ denotes the projection $X_0^k\times J_0\rightarrow J_0$. \end{enumerate}